Knee Problems In Your Dog – Patellar Luxation

-In contrasted to cruciate ligament and hip surgery , patellar surgery is less invasive, less expensive and generally has much better outcomes.
+In contrasted to cruciate ligament or hip surgery, patellar surgery is less invasive, less expensive and generally has much better outcomes.
 When the surgery is performed before arthritic changes have begun in your dog’s knee, it is usually very successful in preventing future joint pain.
 Once arthritic changes have developed, surgery is considerably less likely to produce a pain-free leg.

 What needs to be done depends on what structures in your pet’s knees are abnormal and how abnormal they are.
 No two cases are exactly alike.
 There are three surgical procedures that are commonly used to treat patellar luxation.
 Most cases can be cured with the first.
 If your veterinarian decides that ligamental reinforcement (lateral imbrication) will not be sufficient, he/she might add the second procedure, deepening of the trochlear groove.
 If that will probably not be sufficient, the surgeon may move the point where the patella’s ligament attaches to the tibia (tibial crest transposition).

 In 2011, veterinary surgeons with a particular interest in luxating patellas published an article on their experiences correcting them.
 Their conclusion was that deepening the pet’s trochlear groove did not improve the surgical outcome.
 These pets were not followed for very long after surgery.
 It is quite common for a second study of this type to reach opposite conclusions from the first.
 But it is also common for widely accepted surgical techniques used on a dog’s knee, such as TPLO, to be later proven not to do what veterinarians thought they did.
 You can read their study here.

 Reinforcement of the lateral collateral ligaments (lateral imbrication)